liumz93/PEM-Q/README.md

 #### Other scripts

 We have applied the TranslocPlot.R and TranslocHTMLReads.pl from transloc_pipeline (https://github.com/robinmeyers/transloc_pipeline) for fast visualization, so we suggest you download the relevant scripts from their R and lib folders.
-Noted that no download does not affect the running of PEM-Q and generation of the final files although errors will report.
+Please note that no download does not affect the running of PEM-Q and generation of the final files although errors will report.

 For more flexible visualization, please convert result file into bdg format and view them in IGV (https://software.broadinstitute.org/software/igv/download).